 The PGT cost allocation model was developed to show recoveries from fees and costs in a meaningful way by linking resources to the costs of providing service.
-Budgeted figures have been provided from the Estimates approved by the Legislative Assembly of British Columbia on May 30, 2018.
+Budgeted figures have been derived from the Estimates approved by the Legislative Assembly of British Columbia on May 30, 2019.
 Actual results are provided from the audited financial statements of the Public Guardian and Trustee Operating Account.
-The amounts may differ from the Public Accounts due to timing differences resulting from accruals and adjustments below the materiality threshold of the Province of British Columbia.
+These amounts may differ from the Public